 Increasingly, investors are applying environmental, social, and governance (ESG) factors as important determinants for investing in a specific company.
 ESG principles may deliver better returns, lower risk, or simply demonstrate that the companies have better or good management principles.
 COVID-19 has drawn these principles into sharper focus.
-To discuss the impact of the novel coronavirus on ESG, GLG sat down with Tony Pipa, GLG Council Member and Senior Fellow in Global Economy and Development at the Brookings Institution and former CSO at USAID.
+To discuss the impact of the novel coronavirus on ESG, GLG sat down with Tony Pipa, GLG Network Member and Senior Fellow in Global Economy and Development at the Brookings Institution and former CSO at USAID.
 The interview has been condensed and edited for clarity.

 Can you provide a little policy and market background perspective on the impact of COVID-19 on ESG?

 There’s clearly an immediate focus of policymakers worldwide on just stopping the disease and saving lives.
 From a policy perspective, there are phases of the crisis: relief, reopening, and recovery, hopefully leading to greater resilience and potentially even transformation of systems to support improved societal well-being.

 Global cooperation is crucial.
 No one is safe anywhere until everyone is safe everywhere.
 And as COVID-19 ripples through the developing world, it could certainly come back to the developed world.
 The problem is that global cooperation has been minimal thus far.
 Most countries and policymakers have focused on what’s happening within their own borders.
 And of course, as the economic disruption deepens, there’s pressure on policymakers to act quickly and get resources into the hands of businesses and citizens.
 You see this in the U.S. with the CARES Act, a $2.2 trillion relief package, with a subsequent relief package already passed by the Senate and now before the House.